Looking for the best beaches in Malaga? Here are seven of our favorite spots for sun, sand, and sea in this Andalusian city and the surrounding area!

-Whether you want to swim, find the best seafood, or simply just relax, there's a great beach option for everyone—but how do you choose?
-This guide to the best beaches in Malaga will get you started.
+Whether you want to swim, find the best seafood, or simply relax, there's an ideal beach for everyone—but how do you choose?
+This guide to the best beaches in Malaga (and nearby towns) will help you get started.

 1. Playa de la Malagueta, Malaga

-You can lie in the sand, take a dive in the water, or relax on the grass in the shade of the palm trees.
-Be sure to take a great photo by the iconic Malagueta sign and hit up one of the chiringuitos (beach bars) for a refreshing drink.
+You can lie in the sand, dive into the water, or relax on the grass in the shade of the palm trees.
+Be sure to take a photo by the iconic Malagueta sign and hit up one of the chiringuitos (beach bars) for a refreshing drink.

-2. Playa de el Palo, Malaga
+2. Playa El Palo, Malaga

 3. Playa Peñón del Cuervo, Malaga